markblandford/home/src/assets/articles/how-i-practice-tdd/article.md

 1. Red - You write a test that doesn't work (it probably won't even compile as the Unit Under Test doesn't [yet] exist).
 2. Green - Make the test work - You build the Unit Under Test / production code.
-3. Refactor - clean up the test, removing duplication etc. (but please follow ['AHA'](https://en.wikipedia.org/wiki/Don't_repeat_yourself#AHA) in the test).
+3. Refactor - clean up the test, removing duplication etc. (but please keep the test ['DAMP' / 'AHA'](https://en.wikipedia.org/wiki/Don't_repeat_yourself#AHA)).

 ## Some of the feedback I hear about why Engineers don't TDD